aniltrkkn/DasOptimization/README.md

 EJML([Efficient Java Matrix Library](http://ejml.org/wiki/index.php?title=Main_Page)) is used for matrix calculations.
 You need to include their .jar files in your project library before running any DasOptimization code.

-DasOptimization(V2.0) will include a nonlinear constrained optimizer capable of handling nonlinear constraints.
+DasOptimization (V2.0) will include a nonlinear constrained optimizer capable of handling nonlinear constraints.

+DasOptimization is developed by [Design, Innovation and Simulation Lab.](https://disl.osu.edu/) of the Ohio State University.